-Bayesian statistics.
-In the recent method (Hajizadeh et al., 2018) the authors calculate an MW using Bayesian inference with the MW calculations from all the above-mentioned methods as the evidence.
-The authors simulated a large test dataset of SAXS profiles, then calculated the MW for each curve using each method to build a probability distribution, that describes the original probability of obtaining a particular calculated MW given the true molecular weight.
+Bayesian assessment of protein molecular weight.
+In the recent method (Hajizadeh et al., 2018) the authors calculate an MW using Bayesian inference with the MW calculations from the above-mentioned methods as the evidence.
+The authors simulated a large test dataset of SAXS profiles, then calculated the MW for each profile using each method to build a probability distribution, that describes the original probability of obtaining a particular calculated MW given the true molecular weight.
 These probabilities are combined across all the methods, and the most likely molecular weight is thus estimated.
 The advantage of the method is that it employes all the other methods and provides the most probable MW alongside its credibility interval.
 The disadvantage is similar to the Shape&Size method - it works only for compact proteins.

+Estimation of the maximum intraparticle distance Dmax from SAXS data.

-Maximum intraparticle distance Dmax.
-To date, there are only two available methods for an estimate the Dmax: Shape&Size and the indirect Fourier transform (IFT).
-The principles of the former were described earlier, whereas the latter requires the introduction of the pair distance distribution function p(r).
+The classical indirect Fourier transform (IFT) method for an estimate of the Dmax requires the introduction of the pair distance distribution function p(r).
 The p(r) function represents a histogram of distances between pairs of points in the particle, weighted by the product of their scattering contrasts (Guinier and Fournet, 1955).
-Mathematically, the p(r) function is closely related to the scattering intensity versus the momentum transfer I(s) via the spherically averaged Fourier transformation (Debye, 1915):
+Mathematically, the p(r) function is closely related to the scattering intensity I(s) via the spherically averaged Fourier transformation (Debye, 1915):